kubernetes/git-sync/v3-to-v4.md

 non-recoverable error in the sync loop counts as a failure.
 For backwards compatibility, `--max-sync-failures` will be used if it is specified.

+git-sync v3 demanded that the first sync succeed, regardless of this flag. git-sync v4 always allows failures up to this maximum, whether it is the first sync or any other.

 ### Timeouts: `--timeout` -> `--sync-timeout`

 The old `--timeout` flag took an integer number of seconds as an argument.
 The